 Our office performs a variety of complicated procedures by our highly trained prosthodontist and periodontist.
 These advanced dental services may require patients to be still and relaxed for hours.
 In order to ensure patients remain completely safe, comfortable, and free from stress, we utilize advanced sedation dentist solutions.
-Before we recommend dental sedation, our prosthodontist carefully reviews your past history, current needs, and help you choose the right sedation method.
+Before we recommend dental sedation in Jacksonville, our prosthodontist carefully reviews your past history, current needs, and help you choose the right sedation method.
 Keep reading to find out more about dental sedation, or contact Jacksonville Dental Specialists .

 Absolutely!
 We’re proud to offer several safe and effective sedation options.
 It’s only natural to feel a bit apprehensive about the idea of dental sedation.
 Let us start by putting your mind at ease.
 Our dentists have completed the appropriate training and certification processes to perform sedation.
 Additionally, we use state-of-the-art vital monitoring systems to ensure patients are completely safe and healthy while under sedation.
 Before recommending dental sedation, we will review the following information that may impact patients’ ability to safely undergo sedation: